dickwolff/Export-To-Ghostfolio/README.md

 ### System requirements

-The tool requires you to install the latest LTS version of Node, which you can download [here](https://nodejs.org/en/download/).
+The tool requires you to install the latest LTS version of Node, which currently is v22.
+You can download it [here](https://nodejs.org/en/download/).
 The tool can run on any OS on which you can install Node.

 ### Use the tool